GerardRodes/Plone-Importer-Archetypes/README.md

 - format:      [DateTime Only] Specifies the format that will have the date string, example: '%Y-%m-%d'
 - urlBuilder:  [File Only] Function to build the url where the file will be downloaded, field value and item dictionary are passed as parameters

-## SUPPORTED FIELD TYPES ON STRUCTURE:
+## SUPPORTED FIELD TYPES ON STRUCTURE
 - String
 - DateTime
 - File